Kyza/Unofficial-Desktop-YouTube-Music/README.md

 - It won't update!
 This is because I recently changed the name of the GitHub repository.
   - Make sure you download the latest working version of the app from the [releases](https://github.com/KyzaGitHub/Unofficial-Desktop-YouTube-Music/releases).

-- Rarely, the installer fails to open because it is still locked by the automatic update downloader.
+- Very rarely, the installer fails to open because it is still locked by the automatic update downloader.
   - Just restart the app and try the update again.

+- A memory leak occurs when your device loses internet connection for an extended period of time.
+  - Fixed in 1.0.0.

 # Images